Simplifying Deep Temporal Difference Learning: Introduction

 To validate our theoretical results, we evaluated PQN in Baird's counterexample, a challenging domain that is provably divergent for off-policy methods \citep{Baird95}.
 Our results show that PQN can converge where non-regularised variants fails.
 We provide an extensive empirical evaluation to test the performance of PQN in single-agent and multi-agent settings.
-Despite its simplicity, we found this algorithm competitive in a range of tasks.
-Notably, PQN achieves high performances in just a few hours in many games of the Arcade Learning Environment (ALE) \citep{ale}, competes effectively with PPO on the open-ended Craftax task \citep{craftax}, and stands alongside state-of-the-art Multi-Agent RL (MARL) algorithms, such as R2D2-VDN in Hanabi \citep{hanabi} and Qmix in Smax \citep{jaxmarl}.
-Despite not sampling from past experiences in a replay buffer, the faster convergence of PQN demonstrates that the sample efficiency loss can be minimal.
+Despite its simplicity, our algorithm is competitive in a range of tasks; notably, PQN achieves high performances in just a few hours in many games of the Arcade Learning Environment (ALE) \citep{ale}, competes effectively with PPO on the open-ended Craftax task \citep{craftax}, and stands alongside state-of-the-art Multi-Agent RL (MARL) algorithms, such as MAPPO in Overcooked \citep{overcooked} and Hanabi \citep{hanabi} and Qmix in Smax \citep{jaxmarl}.
+Despite not sampling from a large buffer of historic data, the faster convergence of PQN demonstrates that the sample efficiency loss can be minimal.
 This positions PQN as a strong method for efficient and stable RL in the age of deep vectorised Reinforcement Learning (DVRL).

-We summarise our empirical contributions: \textbf{I)} we propose PQN, a simplified, parallelised, and normalised version of DQN which eliminates the use of both the replay buffer and the target network; \textbf{II)} we demonstrate that PQN is fast, stable, simple to implement, uses few hyperparameters, and is compatible with pure-GPU training and temporal-based networks such as RNNs, and \textbf{III)} our extensive empirical study demonstrates PQN achieves competitive results \emph{in significantly less wall-clock time than existing state-of-the-art methods}.
+We summarise our empirical contributions: \textbf{I)} we propose PQN, a simplified, parallelised, and normalised version of DQN which eliminates the use of both large replay buffers and the target network; \textbf{II)} we demonstrate that PQN is fast, stable, simple to implement, uses few hyperparameters, and is compatible with pure-GPU training and temporal-based networks such as RNNs, and \textbf{III)} our extensive empirical study demonstrates PQN achieves competitive results \emph{in significantly less wall-clock time than existing state-of-the-art methods}.